pvasek/kudu-wiki/Web-jobs.md

 Ability to run a script (called job) in 2 different ways:

-1. External trigger - run the job every time an API is called.
+1. Trigger - run the job every time an API is called or a schedule is reached.
 2. Continuous - make sure the job is always running (job should have a while loop but when it goes down we bring it back up).

 Jobs are deployed by copying them to the right place in the file-system (or using a designated API which will do the same).